homan-uppu/writing/2-Essays/Fear equality.md

 Leverage is a function of human progress.
 Every advancement: technology, human rights, medicine, policy, etc. pushes us towards a more fair and leveraged world.

-Asymmetry is rising due to progress.
+Therefore, asymmetry is rising due to progress.

 ...